zmovane/onescription/README.md

 A multi-chain inscription tool that can be used as an inscription bot or integrated into web applications, it provides concurrent strategies, secure wallet generation methods, etc.

+## Features

+Supported chains:

+  - [x] Evm-compatible chains
+  - [x] Cosmos Hub

+Strategy:

+  - [x] concurrent requests, based on [async-mutext](https://github.com/DirtyHairy/async-mutex) / semaphore.
+  - [x] selectively executed according to customized logic, such as writing execution logic based on block height or unix timestamp.
+[INJS demo](#cosmos)
+  - [ ] set the waiting status of each inscribing transaction.

+Wallet:
+  - [x] connect an existing signer from private key / mnemonic / secret csv file.
+  - [x] create a new wallet and export it to CSV.
+  - [ ]

 ## Examples

 ### To use as an inscription bot